varshithpbs007/ESP32-Learning/notes/ESP32_notes.md

 # ESP32 Notes
 # Index:
 * Key Points
-* What happens just after power is supplied and the ESP32 is powered on
+* What happens just after power is supplied and the ESP32 is powered on:
     * Boot Process (Physically)
 * Power Pins & GPIOs
 * Boot button